Dr Julia McClure

 - Lecturer in Late Medieval/Early Modern History (History)

-Before working at the University of Glasgow I was part of the Global History and Culture Centre at the University of Warwick.
-I also worked at the European University Institute in Florence as a Max Weber Fellow, where I developed my interdisciplinary approach to poverty research, and at Harvard's Weatherhead Initiative on Global History, where I studied new methodologies in global history.
+Before working at the University of Glasgow, I was a lecturer at the Global History and Culture Centre at the University of Warwick and held postdoctoral fellowships at the European University Institute in Florence and the Weatherhead Initiative on Global History at Harvard.

-- Honours module ‘Poverty and Charity in the Spanish Empire
+- ‘Poverty and Charity in the Spanish Empire

 - Special Subject ‘The Forging of the Iberian World’